Skip to content

 • test.config

-• A configuration profile to test the workflow with a small test dataset
+• A configuration profile to test the pipeline with a small test dataset

 • test_full.config

-• A configuration profile to test the workflow with a full-size test dataset
+• A configuration profile to test the pipeline with a full-size test dataset

-nf-core workflows are also required to define software containers and conda environments that can be activated using profiles.
-Although it is possible to run the workflows with software installed by other methods (e.g., environment modules or manual installation), using containerisation systems like Docker or Singularity is more convenient and more reproducible.
+nf-core pipelines are also required to define software containers and conda environments that can be activated using profiles.
+Although it may be technically possible to run the pipelines with software installed by other methods (e.g., environment modules or manual installation), this is highly discouraged, since these pipelines have been developed and tested using containers and conda.
+Using containerisation systems like Docker or Singularity is also much more convenient and ensures reproducibility.

 Tip

-If you're computer has internet access and one of Conda, Singularity, or Docker installed, you should be able to run any nf-core workflow with the test profile and the respective software management profile 'out of the box'.
+If you're computer has internet access and one of Conda, Singularity, or Docker installed, you should be able to run any nf-core pipeline with the test profile and the respective software management profile 'out of the box'.
 The test data profile will pull small test files directly from the nf-core/test-data GitHub repository and run it on your local system.
-The test profile is an important control to check the workflow is working as expected and is a great way to trial a workflow.
-Some workflows have multiple test profiles for you to trial.
+The test profile is an important control to check the pipeline is working as expected and is a great way to trial a pipeline.
+Some pipelines have multiple test profiles for you to trial.

 Shared configuration files

 An includeConfig statement in the nextflow.config file is also used to include custom institutional profiles that have been submitted to the nf-core config repository.
 You can see a list of all current configs on the nf-core website.
-At run time, nf-core workflows will fetch these configuration profiles from the nf-core config repository and make them available.
+At run time, nf-core pipelines will fetch these configuration profiles from the nf-core config repository and make them available.
+They can be activated using the same -profile syntax discussed above.

-For shared resources such as an HPC cluster, you may consider developing a shared institutional profile.
+For shared resources such as an HPC cluster, you may consider developing your own shared institutional profile.
 You can follow this tutorial for more help.

 IMPORTANT!